Public Storage (PSA)'s Winning Formula: Financial Metrics and Co

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability rank and an exceptional growth rank, Public Storage demonstrates a strong potential for future performance.
-GuruFocus assigned Public Storage the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With a high profitability and growth rank, and a slightly lower but still strong financial strength and GF Value rank, GuruFocus assigned Public Storage the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Understanding Public Storage's Business